darrylmorley/lightspeed-retail-sdk/README.md

 A JavaScript SDK for interacting with the Lightspeed Retail API.
 This SDK provides a convenient way to access Lightspeed Retail's functionalities, including customer, item, order management, and more.

+## Update

+I have updated this package so it can be used with either index.cjs or index.mjs for imports.

 ## Features

 - Easy-to-use methods for interacting with various Lightspeed Retail endpoints.